bjoernziller/Udacity-Item-Catalog-Project/README.md

 2. Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).

-3. Clone or download the Vagrant VM configuration file from [here](https://github.com/udacity/fullstack-nanodegree-vm).
+3. Clone or download the Vagrant VM configuration file to your directory

 4. Open the above directory and navigate to the `vagrant/` sub-directory.